SQU4NCH/CrawAu/README.md

   --random-agent   Random user agent for requests (default: CrawAu) -o FILE_NAME     File to save the result
-  --no-robots      Not look for robots.txt (default: no) --header HEADER  header key:value (Ex: "Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l")
+  --no-robots      Not look for robots.txt (default: no) --no-js          Not look for js files (default: no) --header HEADER  header key:value (Ex: "Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l")
 ```